Asking the cat for directions...

 # Check for available updates without installing

-ms checkWant more than a terminal?
+ms checkowner/repo shorthand, SHA-256 content hashing for integrity, a lockfile-style manifest, favorite repos for fast discovery, and automatic agent detectionWant more than a terminal?
 The local web dashboard gives you a visual interface backed by a SQLite database on your machine.
 Browse skill repositories, save favorites, edit artifacts, and build compositions — all from your browser.

-# Favorites, compositions, and skill configs are sharedmy-skills uses a pluggable adapter system to install skills in the right format for each agent.
+ms addms init scaffolder for authoring new skills, favorite repos for frictionless discovery, and a manifest file that makes skill setups fully reproduciblemy-skills uses a pluggable adapter system to install skills in the right format for each agent.
 When you run ms add, it detects which agents you have configured and installs the skill files where each agent expects to find them.

-# Skills are installed to .agents/skills/ and symlinked
+# Skills are installed to .agents/skills/ and deployed

 # to each agent's expected location automatically